Uponor Corporation Stock exchange release 17 March 2010

 At its organising meeting following the AGM, the Board of Directors elected

-Jari Paasikivi Chairman and Aimo Rajahalme Deputy Chairman.
+Jari Paasikivi Chairman and Aimo Rajahalme Deputy Chairman, and kept the

-KPMG Oy Ab, a corporation of authorised public accountants accredited by the
+Oy, a corporation of authorised public accountants accredited by the Central

-Central Chamber of Commerce of Finland, will continue as the corporation's
+Chamber of Commerce in Finland, was elected as the auditor of the corporation,

 There were no changes to the Board's annual remuneration, and the following